juel3003/devops-twelve/README.md

 # devops-twelve
-I want to learn to use devops tools
+I want to learn use devops tools